-A list of the current classics that are recognized at Heritage Academy is listed in the course catalog.
+A list of the current classics that are recognized at Heritage Academy for distinctions can be obtained from the English Department.

 Code of Conduct

 The overriding standard of conduct at Heritage Academy is the Golden Rule.
 "Do unto others as you would have them do unto you."